boolean-uk/api-express-modular-routing/README.md

 # Express Modular Routing

-In this exercise, you are going to practice building an API to a specification.
-The API can handle GET and POST requests to different endpoints.
+In this exercise, you are going to extend the REST APIs you have been building to handle DELETE and PUT requests.
+You will also learn how to make your route handling more modular in express using express.Router.

 ## Learning Objectives
 - Use Express.Router to encapsulate routing behavior for different resources